 Blood Sugar Test

 Blood sugar screening measures the glucose amount in the blood.
 The test is a significant screening for insulin resistance and diabetes or pre-diabetes.
-Untreated diabetes will remain to get worse and lead to problems with skin, eyes, heart, feet, mental health, kidneys, nerves, and many more.
-Insulin resistance leads to high blood pressure, weight gain, high cholesterol, high blood sugar and bloating.
+Untreated diabetes will continue to get worse and lead to problems with the skin, eyes, heart, feet, mental health, kidneys, nerves, and many more.
+Insulin resistance leads to high blood pressure, weight gain, high cholesterol, high blood sugar, and bloating.
 When untreated, it can cause diabetes.
-There’s also a greater risk of prostate and other cancers related to high blood sugar.
+There's also a greater risk of prostate and other cancers related to high blood sugar.

 Screening tests that are essential for women over 40: